oaerobert/Ramp-Up-Predictive-Model/README.md

 ### 📂 Repository Structure:

 - Below is the repository structure that outlines the core details of this project.
-- Raw data is obtained from the [National Grid ESO Data Portal](https://data.nationalgrideso.com) which provides demand forecasts and generation by fuel type to evaluate system demands and forecasting peak loads based on the time and day.
-The file formats are in CSV and are free to access for whoever views this README.md.
+- Raw data is obtained from the [National Energy System Operator (NESO)](https://www.neso.energy/data-portal/historic-demand-data) which provides historic demand forecasts and generation by fuel type to evaluate system demands and forecasting peak loads based on the time and day.
+The file formats are in CSV and are free to access for whoever views this README.md and you can access whichever set of data you prefer.

 ```